fkarg/fkarg.github.io/staged/extreme-ownership.md

 really like some of these stories, not all of them demonstrated their principle as well as they could have.

-Overall, it feels like the book still has some 'rough' edges and could use some polishing.
+Overall, it feels like the book still has 'rough' edges that could use polishing.

-Diamonds take time to form: To me, it feels like only few and small improvements would be needed to take it to the next level.
-This is partially why I find it so frustrating.
+Diamonds take time to form: To me, it feels like only a few small improvements would be needed to take it to the next level.
+This is part of why I find it so frustrating.
 For me the potential is clearly there, but it has somehow failed to materialize.
 I do hope a second version will change this.

 ### Good parts
 The book deeply resonated with me.
-There is nothing as _absolute_ and uncaring as reality, and uncompromising responsibility for decisions mirrors that perfectly.
+There is nothing as _absolute_ and uncaring as reality, which is mirrored perfectly by the suggested uncompromising responsibility for decisions.

 Not just that, I learned a lot about responsibility and leadership, among other things.
-It was very easy to read and follow.
+It was easy to read and follow.
 I really liked that each chapter had a part focusing solely on the principle and application to business as well.

-The book was very well written, clearly structured and an enjoyable read.
+The book was very well written, clearly structured, and an enjoyable read.

 I would recommend it to everyone struggling with responsibility or leadership.